Marslanali/cpp-opencv/README.md

 # open-cv-algorithms
-This repository contains various algorithms including i.e. SIFT, template matching implemented in C++ using OpenCV.
+SIFT,template matching in C++ using OpenCV.

 ## How to build OpenCV with extra modules